 TerryBooks is named in honor of Dr. Baimas-George’s late cat, Terry, who was by her side for the entire journey.
 On her first day in New Orleans, Louisiana, to attend medical school at Tulane University, Dr. Baimas-George discovered a homeless cat who was seeking shelter under the porch of the home she was renting.
 She slowly won over this cat, little by little, day by day, and named her 'Terry'.
 Eventually, Terry became a cherished member of her family, and moved with her to Charlotte, North Carolina for surgical residency.
 Terry passed away in May of 2021, but her memory lives on forever in the spirit of TerryBooks and the Strength of My Scars.

-Dr. Baimas-George is currently finishing up her final years of general surgery residency, after which she hopes to train in a fellowship program to specialize as a transplant surgeon.
-Inspired by her pediatric patients and surgical mentors, she continues to write and illustrate books for the Strength of My Scars series from her home in Charlotte, where she lives with her husband, Adam, a geology professor and her "rock" (pun intended) and their three rescued cats: Beaux, Doug, and Archie.
+Dr. Baimas-George is finishing up her final year of general surgery residency, after which she will be training in transplant surgery at the University of Colorado for two years (2023-2025).
+Inspired by her pediatric patients and surgical mentors, she continues to write and illustrate books for the Strength of My Scars series from her home in Charlotte (soon to be Colorado!), where she lives with her husband, Adam, a geology professor and her "rock" (pun intended) and their three rescued cats: Beaux, Doug, and Archie.